-Well, I used to go everywhere alone, so I told him that I was fine.
+Well, Bunda used to go everywhere alone, so she told him that she was fine.

-I stepped down stairs (the museum is like in the underground).
-Damn, I have to admit that I felt afraid there.
-To me, this place is too narrow.
-I saw some old box letter from 1911 and 1915, souvenir from Japan, also the stamp selling machine.
-It is from Dutch, I think, for 12.5 cent stamp.
-Then, there is a Maluku cart letter, an address printer, postman bicycles.
+There were some old box letter from 1911 and 1915, souvenir from Japan, also the stamp selling machine.
+It might be from Dutch Era, for 12.5 cent stamp.
+Then, there were a Maluku cart letter, an address printer, and postman bicycles.

 Many stamps collected there.
 Not only stamp from Indonesia, but also 178 countries.
 Wow!
 I am not a philatelist, but I was really curious to see each of those stamps.

-But, I could not linger there.
-I was really afraid.
-I saw some mannequins in rural scene, telling how postman delivers mail to people.
-It looks so real.
+However, she could not linger there.
+She was really afraid.
+Some mannequins in rural scene, telling how postman delivers mail to people.
+It looked so real.
 There are so many ancient stuffs in the small and underground room.
-I felt so strange.
+So strange.

 Hurry!
 Hurry!
-I walked upstairs to many people.
+Bunda walked upstairs to place where many people were around.

 But it could be just Bunda’s feeling.
 You don’t need to be afraid like her when visiting the museum.
 Just take your friends (better if they are philatelists).